-The largest country in Africa can hardly be considered a hidden tourist gem but if you want an authentic North African experience then there is nowhere else to look.
-The majority of the population and cities live on the Mediterranean coast and there is plenty to enjoy in the North of the country.
-Roman ruins, Ottoman souks and colonial architecture are all there to be explored but the highlight of any trip to Algeria is to dive into the Sahara.
-The sheer variety of desert landscape in the Tadrat Rouge and Tassili N’Ajjer NP combined with the desert towns of Djanet, Ghardaia or Timimoun feels like stepping back into the traditional life of the Tuareg and Berber people that is slowly disappearing.
+The largest country in Africa can hardly be considered a hidden tourist gem but for an authentic North African experience it is unparalleled.
+The majority of the population live on the Mediterranean coast and there is plenty to enjoy amongst the cities and countryside of the North of the country.
+Roman ruins, Ottoman souks and colonial architecture are all there to be discovered.
+For explorers the highlight of any trip to Algeria is to dive deep into the Sahara.
+The sheer variety of desert landscapes in the Tadrat Rouge and Tassili N’Ajjer National Park show that there is more to the Sahara than featureless dune sea.
+Combine this with visits to the desert towns of Djanet, Ghardaïa or Timimoun and you will step into the traditional life of the Tuareg and Berber people.

 Visas are required for entry into Algeria and must be obtained before travel.
 Speak to the Untamed Borders team for further details.

 Desert climate.
 Hot all year round, particularly dry in summer, winters are mild.